rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 * `phoneNumber` must follow E.164 format, else it will be set to `null`.
 * `custom_fields` is mapped to `properties` and it will be same for track call too.
-* If `custom_fields` is not provided then Rudderstack will try to make that object with extra fields, which are not present in the below mapping list.
+* If `custom_fields` is not provided then Rudderstack will create that object with extra fields, which are not present in the below mapping list i.e the non-default fields.
   {% endhint %}
 * Inside integration object you can additionally send two timestamps `dt_updated_marketing` and `dt_updated_transactional`.
 Timestamp format must follow ISO-8601 format.